CoCo Vandeweghe: 2018: Out of the top 100 in singles, US Open doubles title

-At the Australian Open, Vandeweghe was eliminated in the first round by the Hungarian Timea Babos.
+At the Australian Open, Vandeweghe was eliminated in the first round by the Hungarian Tímea Babos.
 During the match, she was warned for delaying the start of the second set while she demanded that a banana be delivered to the court.
 Towards the end of the match, she was penalized a point for shouting expletives at her opponent.
 She was later fined $10,000.
 The incident generated controversy in the press and on social media with tennis fans calling Vandeweghe's actions on the court "disgusting."
 Vandeweghe's on-court behavior has been criticized in the past.

 Shortly after, Vandeweghe revealed that she had suffered from a severe virus during the Australian Open and was ordered by her doctor to limit her travel, due to recovery.
 She withdrew from the Qatar Open in Doha.
 Vandeweghe returned to the tour at the Indian Wells Open and was eliminated in the singles draw.
 At Miami, she lost her first-round match in the singles draw, but she entered the doubles with Ashleigh Barty for the first time.
-The pair won their first doubles title together, with notable wins over fourth-seeded Timea Babos and Kristina Mladenovic in the first round, top-seeded Ekaterina Makarova and Elena Vesnina in the semifinal, and second-seeded Barbora Krejciková and Katerina Siniaková in the final.
+The pair won their first doubles title together, with notable wins over fourth-seeded Tímea Babos and Kristina Mladenovic in the first round, top-seeded Ekaterina Makarova and Elena Vesnina in the semifinal, and second-seeded Barbora Krejciková and Kateřina Siniaková in the final.

 During the clay-court season, Vandeweghe reached the final at the Porsche Tennis Grand Prix, where she lost to Karolina Plisková.
 Early elimination in the Madrid Open and Italian Open followed.
 At the French Open, she reached the second round.